-Color temperature is measured in degrees Kelvin (K) and describes how warm or cool a light’s color appears.
-The soft glow of an average incandescent lightbulb is a cool temperature of 2,700K, while natural daylight is much warmer, averaging 6,500K.
-However, this is only a factor for light strips with a single color option.
+Color temperature is measured in degrees Kelvin (K) and describes how warm or cool a light’s color appears, and lower numbers indicate warmer color temperatures.
+The soft glow of an average incandescent light bulb is a warm temperature of 2,700K, while natural daylight is much cooler, averaging 6,500K.

 Wattage is a measure of how much energy the light strip requires to function at its optimal brightness.
 If a light strip requires more energy than the power source is capable of providing, it won’t work correctly, often producing a much weaker light.
-LED light strips operate using batteries, power adapters plugged into wall outlets, or you can hardwire them directly into the home’s electrical system.
+LED light strips operate using batteries, using power adapters plugged into wall outlets, or being hardwired directly into the home’s electrical system.

 In years past, LED light strips were hardwired into the electrical system to work with a light switch or plugged into a power outlet and controlled with a button.
 However, LED light strips have come a long way from their original design.

-You can now get light strips that connect to Bluetooth, Wi-Fi, remotes, or mobile phone apps.
-With these controls, you can adjust the brightness and color, program the lights to sync with your music, or set schedules for when you wake up, arrive home from work or go to sleep.
+Light strips are available that connect to Bluetooth, Wi-Fi, remotes, or mobile phone apps.
+With these controls, the brightness and color can be adjusted, the lights can be programmed to sync with music, or schedules can be set for waking up, arriving home from work, or going to sleep.